SquidDev/urn/tutorial/04-macros.md

 ```

 Uh, oh.
 Due to how we've written the macro, the expression gets evaluated twice if it evaluates to false.
 Maybe we
-should store the result to a temporary variable.
+should store the result in a temporary variable.

 ```cl